 Figures 1 and 2 taken from the February 1, 2001 report of the Department of Market Analysis of the ISO show average prices during December 2000 and January 2001 in and outside of California.
 These figures are depicted at Exhibit CAL-7.
 They provide strong empirical evidence that sellers of electricity will arbitrage any significant price differences between the Pacific Northwest and California.
 Their actions will result in no predictable difference in prices on the date of delivery in the two regions.
 For this reason, California and the Pacific Northwest are best thought of as a single integrated market.
 Prices on the date of delivery that reflect the exercise of market power in the California market imply prices on the same day in the Pacific Northwest market that reflect the exercise of market power.

 Q. In its July 25 Order, the Commission directs the parties to identify in this case the extent of potential refunds.
-Please summarize the methodology the Commission adopted.
+Please summarize the methodology the Commission adopted for the use in EL00-95 for transactions through the ISO and PX.

-A. The methodology determines a benchmark wholesale electricity price for each hour over the period October 2, 2000 to May 28, 2001.
-Revenues earned by a seller during this hour in excess this price times the amount of energy that a firm sold must be refunded.
+A. The methodology determines a benchmark wholesale electricity price for each hour over the period October 2, 2000 to June 21, 2001.
+Revenues earned by a seller during this hour in excess of this price times the amount of energy that a firm sold must be refunded.
 This benchmark price is determined by taking the highest heat rate unit dispatched in real-time during that hour and applying the following algorithm.
 The heat rate of this unit is multiplied by the sample average of the daily spot price of natural gas in California taken from three different surveys to compute a $/MWh fuel cost for this unit.
 The Commission adds a $6/MWh Operating and Maintenance (“O&M”) charge to this fuel cost to arrive at the benchmark price.
 The Commission adds a ten percent premium to this magnitude for all transactions made after the downgrade of SoCal Edison’s and PG&E’s bond ratings on January 5, 2001.
 For these transactions, the benchmark price is equal to 1.1 times the sum of $/MWh fuel cost and the $6/MWh O&M adder.

-Is this methodology appropriate for determining the amount of refunds for the Pacific Northwest?
+Is this methodology appropriate for determining the amount of refunds for wholesale transaction in the the Pacific Northwest?

 A. Any refund methodology must be just and reasonable for both producers and consumers.
 Cost of service is one methodology that has a long legal precedent for simultaneously satisfying both criteria.
 The cost-of-service methodology yields a just and reasonable price for a producer because it recovers the firm’s production costs, including a reasonable return on the capital invested.
 This methodology is also just and reasonable for consumers because it does not charge prices that are vastly in excess of the costs of production of any firm.